GMTO/skycover/readme.md

 determine the probabilities of finding sufficiently bright stars for doing wavefront sensing.

+## Dependencies

+This code depends on the Geometry and Foreach libraries from the Boost package found at boost.org.
+These are "header only" libaries so only the include files need to be pointed to in the Makefile.

 ## Running

 I wrote this code on OS X 10.11.4 (El Capitan).
 This is what I get